Restorative Opportunities Program

 The goal of the RO program is to meet the needs of participants and to address the harms caused, while protecting against re-victimisation.
 Forgiveness is not a goal or expected result of a victim-offender mediation process and is not required in order to achieve a meaningful interaction.
 It may be a by-product in some cases; however it is not explored unless it is raised as a need by the participants.

 The reasons for which a person may choose to participate in victim-offender mediation are very unique and individual.
 The decision to participate may stem from many months or years of thought and reflection.
 This process is not an easy one and is not for every victim; nor is it for every offender.

 Participation in the RO program is available to people harmed by the offence requesting to communicate with the offender who caused the harm.
 Services provided by the RO program are available to registered victims, victim representatives acting on behalf of registered victims, and non-registered victims impacted by the crime.

-Victims interested in Restorative Opportunities may contact CSC's Restorative Opportunities Coordinator at 613-995-4445 or by e-mail.
+Victims interested in Restorative Opportunities may contact the Restorative Justice Division at 1-877-730-9673 or by email.
 Victims can also call CSC's Victim Services Division toll-free at 1-866-806-2275 where the call will be directed to the appropriate Victim Services Officer.

 Federal offenders serving a sentence under the jurisdiction of the Correctional Service Canada and who have taken responsibility for their actions may express their interest to participate in the RO program to a CSC staff person, (ex.
 Parole Officer, Chaplain, Psychologist, etc.).
 The request will then be forwarded to the RO program for further consideration.
 Requests made directly by an offender to the RO program administration will not be accepted.